Research Robots Humanoid Applications Industries Technology Contact

 How It Works

-This results in a robust, globally consistent map (typically an occupancy grid) that can be used for path planning and navigation, even in environments with dynamic obstacles like walking humans or moving forklifts.
+You end up with a tough, globally consistent map (usually an occupancy grid) ready for path planning and nav—even amid dynamic clutter like pedestrians or forklifts.

 Real-World Applications